PRTGN-Development-Team/.github/profile/README.md

 If a dot in not infront of PRTGN, I.E. `PRTGN`, then the `PRTGN` part is formated capitlised.

+The only exeption to this is in things such as Rust / Cargo files, where Snakecase is used.
+Then what would normaly be `PRTGN` may be replaced with `prtgn`.

 ***Protogens are a fictional furry species created by [CoolKoinu](https://coolkoinu.carrd.co)***